Henri Coutard: Death and legacy

 In late 1949 Coutard traveled to the Radium Station of Copenhagen, where the director, Jens Nielsen, was one of his few remaining followers.
 He experienced an intracerebral hemorrhage on a trip to France to visit his sister's family in December 1949.
 After several months of illness, Coutard died at his sister's home in Le Mans on 16 March 1950.

-While Coutard's experiments in final years were considered unorthodox by his peers, his earlier contributions helped radiation therpay become an established treatment for people with cancer.
+While Coutard's experiments in final years were considered unorthodox by his peers, his earlier contributions helped radiation therapy become an established treatment for people with cancer.
 Grigg described Coutard's most important contribution as "teaching a generation of radiologists to observe their patients carefully and to record painstakingly the clinical course of treatment".
 Coutard's protracted-fractional method laid the groundwork for modern dose fractionation methods, and he is also remembered for being the first to present results on X-ray imaging of the larynx.
 During his lifetime, he published about 35 papers in addition to his 1949 monograph.
 His hometown, Marolles-les-Braults, later named a square near the center of the town after him.